-I was drawn to the Mormon religion because they had answers to the questions I was asking.
-Their answers seemed logical and something I could wrap my life around.
+I was drawn to the Mormon religion because it had answers to the questions I was asking.
+Its answers seemed logical and something I could wrap my life around.
 The religion was very structured and that suited my personality quite well.
 My husband and I were sealed in the temple.
 For at least 13 of my 15 years as a Mormon, I carried and regularly used my temple recommend.
 At one point, I even served as the Stake Young Women’s President, but when I got divorced, the Church excommunicated me.
-Then, God got my attention and I became a true adopted child of God.
+Then God got my attention, and I became a true adopted child of God.

-I was drawn to the LDS religion because they had answers to the questions I was asking.
-Their answers were logical and something I could wrap my life around.
+I was drawn to the LDS religion because it had answers to the questions I was asking.
+Its answers were logical and something I could wrap my life around.
 The religion was very structured and that suited my personality quite well.

 Then in 2001, God captured my attention.
 At that time, I was trying to climb the corporate ladder, just as I had done in the Mormon Church.
 He showed me that life was not about climbing ladders.
 In the midst of my own personal self identity crisis, He alone called me to my knees.
 “Who am I?
 Where am I going and what am I going to do about it?”
 These questions rang in my heart.
 As I confessed my sins, my deep need for Him and submitted all my hopes, dreams and desires to His will, He began a His great and wonderful transforming work within me.